tysmithnet/random-notes/README.md

 # random-notes
-Random notes on things I've learned and probably forgetten
+Random notes on things I've learned and probably forgetten.

+## Using
+These files are written to be used by [zettlr](https://www.zettlr.com/).
+It primarily is just markdown, but has support for `mermaid.js`.